Advantages And Disadvantages Of Teamwork

 1. Conflicts and Personality Clashes:

 One of the most common challenges in teamwork is the potential for conflict and personality clashes.
 Differences in work styles, communication preferences, and individual personalities can lead to friction within the team.
-If not addressed promptly and effectively, these conflicts can significantly hamper productivity and morale.
-Managing personality differences requires effective communication and conflict resolution strategies.
+Practically speaking, if not addressed promptly and effectively, these conflicts can significantly hamper productivity and morale. **Managing personality differences requires effective communication and conflict resolution strategies.

 2. Unequal Workload Distribution: